 Competitive salary and benefits continue to be the leading talent attractors.
 However, what will really set companies apart from other competitors is how they adjust their offerings to new candidate demands, and how these are effectively translated through the virtual hiring process.

-Will hybrid recruiting make sense in a year?
+Will hybrid recruitment make sense in a year?
 Or five?

-With hybrid recruiting, organizations can be flexible in their recruiting strategy and stay agile in the face of changing circumstances.
+With hybrid recruitment, organizations can be flexible in choosing the right recruitment system and stay agile in the face of changing circumstances.
 While we hope to bring back in-person events and in-person recruitment in the future, recruiters are now privy to the fact that hybrid recruiting is the most effective strategy for remaining competitive in the talent market for the foreseeable future.